deepsweet/start/README.md

 #### `require`

 It's a good idea to "lazyload" your dependencies inside a task scope instead of requiring them at the very top.
-[Execution time can be a problem](https://github.com/gulpjs/gulp/issues/632), and you don't want to require the whole Babel package while cleaning a single directory (for example).
+[Execution time can be a problem](https://github.com/gulpjs/gulp/issues/632), and there is no need to require all the fat dependencies while cleaning a single directory (for example).

 #### `return`